 The Serengeti National Park (bordering the Masai Mara in Kenya) is world-class and home to the Great wildebeest Migration as well as the greatest concentration of predators on the earth.
-We would recommend spending at least three nights in the Serengeti – there’s so much wildlife to see and areas to cover that it would be a pity to travel all the way there and stay for less.
+We would recommend spending at least three nights in the Serengeti.

 The Ngorongoro Crater has a large number of the big five in a special and dramatic atmosphere.
 Surrounding the crater, the Ngorongoro Highlands are home to vibrant Masai culture and rolling coffee plantations.
 Typically, we just suggest a big game drive to the crater, because it’s small, so one day is enough.
 You can either live at the crater rim or at the Ngorongoro Highlands on either side of your game drive.

 Tarangire National Park is another option with night drives, fantastic views and a huge number of elephants.
 It is, however, something of a “add-on” park to the central northern circuit of the crater and Serengeti.
-You can visit it for a few nights on your way to the crater if you have plenty of time and money.
+You can visit it for a few nights on your way to the crater if you have plenty of time.

-The South of Tanzania offers better value accommodation than the North, a less touristic experience but is not a classic ‘big 5 safari destination.’
+South of Tanzania offers better value accommodation, a less touristic experience but is not a classic big 5 safari destination.

 The Selous Game Reserve is a major dry season park offering boating, walking safaris and flying camping with excellent wild dogs.

 Ruaha National Park is a beautiful red-earth park where you can enjoy walking, flying-camping, lion ‘s super pride and huge buffalo herds.
-Ruaha is home to 10 % of the world’s lions, so to say that the wildlife here is not as prominent as it could be a mistake in the north!
+Ruaha is home to 10% of the world’s lions.

 Southern itineraries usually consist of three out of four nights at The Selous and Ruaha.
-For those who want a very short safari and more beach time, the Selous can be an easy and reliable option for four nights.
-However, we would recommend that you try to combine both if the budget allows, as this will provide you with diverse landscapes, wildlife and a range of safari activities
+For those who want a very short safari and more beach time, the Selous can be an easy option.
+However, we would recommend that you try to combine both if the budget allows.
+As this will provide you with diverse landscapes, wildlife and a range of safari activities

-The West consists of Katavi and Mahale, which are expensive to get to, but because of their relative inaccessibility, they offer a simply magical experience alone in the wilderness, where you can trek chimps in the Mahale Mountains and see some of Tanzania’s most dramatic safari scenes in the depths of Katavi ‘s harsh dry season.
+The West consists of Katavi and Mahale, which are expensive to get to, but because of their relative inaccessibility.
+They offer a simply magical experience alone in the wilderness.
+Where you can trek chimps in the Mahale Mountains.
+Also you can see some of Tanzania’s most dramatic safari scenes in the depths of Katavi ‘s harsh dry season.